infinum/eightshift-forms/src/Hooks/FiltersBlock.md

 This document will provide you with the code examples for forms filters used in individual blocks.

 ## Add additional style options to forms block
 This filter will add new options to the style select dropdown in the forms block.
 Forms style option selector will not show unless a filter is provided.
-This option is showed in Block Editor.
+This option is shown in Block Editor.

 **Filter name:**
 `es_forms_block_forms_style_options`